The podcasting space is noisy with chatter about scaling the ranks of iTunes and converting CPMs into cash.

 Local podcasters are making a contribution to their community—perhaps changing their community as a result of their work.

-And Podcast Local itself may never climb over Gimlet, NPR, or other top-chart podcasts.
+And Podcast Local itself may never climb over S-Town, Gimlet, or other top-chart podcasts.

 That’s okay, too.